markjnkim/es_mod/01-html/content/step-2-header-footer.md

 Let's review the two new pieces of HTML we used here:

 - **Break Tags**: `<br/>` is an HTML tag that creates a line break, this way whatever comes after is going to be on the next line.
 Since `a` tags are inline elements, we need to create that space manually.
 These are great for situations like this, ones that don't require a ton of CSS tweaking, but just a simple line break.

+> LEGACY LEM: Before CSS became popular, developers would create top and bottom margins and spacing by adding `br` tags until the desired space was met.
+This is not a good practice anymore, as `margin` and `padding` have made controlling space a much easier process.

 - **HTML Entities (`&copy;`)**: If we haven't noticed yet, every HTML tag includes with a greater than `>` and less than `<` symbol, so what happens if we need to actually use one of those symbols in our content and not as HTML syntax?
 How does the browser tell the difference?
 The short answer is it can't, so HTML's solution is to have special character codes known as `HTML Entities`.
 These are special codes that start with an ampersand `&` and can be used to create symbols (i.e. `&gt;` creates a `>`).
 For more information and a more extensive list, [go here](https://developer.mozilla.org/en-US/docs/Glossary/Entity).